bladeacer/portfolio/src/pages/posts/endeavour.md

 [^2]: As for why Git's Windows version bundles said compatibility layer, it boils down to UNIX necessities like `grep` being missing from the vanilla Windows experience.
 They either had to add the compatibility layer, or lack feature parity and a consistent experience across operating systems.
+[^3]: Gordon Messmer has a great article about the developer workflow that goes into a typical semantic release.